dkazakov8/reactive-route/docs/examples/react.md

 Next, choose the mode and reactivity system to start:

-- `pnpm run dev-mobx` - CSR (Client rendering only) for MobX
+- `pnpm run mobx` - CSR (Client rendering only) for MobX
-- `pnpm run dev-observable` - CSR (Client rendering only) for Observable
+- `pnpm run observable` - CSR (Client rendering only) for Observable
-- `pnpm run dev-ssr-mobx` - SSR for MobX
+- `pnpm run ssr-mobx` - SSR for MobX
-- `pnpm run dev-ssr-observable` - SSR for Observable
+- `pnpm run ssr-observable` - SSR for Observable

 Note, that wrapping of components in `observer` is made by the ESBuild bundler in this example.
 In your own projects, remember to follow the relevant [Framework Integration](/guide/react).